-In the previous code examples, the ABCI application was aware of a single transaction type: that of a checkers move with four
+In the previous design exercise's code examples, the ABCI application was aware of a single transaction type: that of a checkers move with four

 int values.
 With multiple games, this is no longer sufficient.
 Additionally, you need to conform to the SDK's way of handling

 Tx, which means creating messages that are then included in a transaction.

 If you want the guided coding exercise instead of design and implementation considerations, see the links at the bottom of the page.